 Want to spend some family time playing a game?
-Keep it in the Chanukah spirit with Driedel Yahtzee.
+Keep it in the Chanukah spirit with Dreidel Yahtzee.

-Rule Changes for Driedel Yahtzee (vs. Regular Yahtzee)
+Rule Changes for Dreidel Yahtzee (vs. Regular Yahtzee)

-A) Since driedels only have four sides, and a dice has two, I’ve eliminated two of the lines in the upper section.
+A) Since dreidels only have four sides, and dice have six, I’ve eliminated two of the lines in the upper section.

 B) Roll twice in each turn NOT three times.
 Since there are only four sides on a dreidel, vs. the dice’s six, your odds of getting three, four, or five of a kind are greater.